Trenchless Service Line Replacement

 BUFFALO, NY AND DENVER, CO ARE JUST A FEW EXAMPLES OF SAFE WATER INITIATIVES SPREADING ACROSS THE COUNTRY!

-To date, 16 states have begun initiatives to remove lead supply lines from their borders.
-Seven communities have completely replaced all their lead supply lines, with an additional 106 communities having set solid goals to eliminate lead supply lines from their borders and a further 50 communities have begun the process of lead supply line replacement, but have yet to develop solid goals around these actions.
-This process, at times, is made more difficult as ownership of the supply line is different from city to city and state to state, with either the utility or the property owner claiming ownership of the lines.
+To date, at least 30 states have begun initiatives to remove lead supply lines from their borders, and federal initiatives have been created to accelerate these efforts.
+At least seven communities, including Newark, NJ and Flint, MI, have completely replaced all their lead supply lines.
+Eventually, federal regulations will require replacement of every lead service line nationwide.
+This process can be complicated, as ownership of the supply line is different from city to city and state to state, with either the utility or the property owner claiming ownership of the lines.
 It can also be a prohibitively expensive process, as many municipalities still dig up their old supply lines rather than using more modern methods of replacement, such as in-place service line pulling for a less expensive, trenchless approach.

 - New Jersey